kubedb/docs/docs/guides/elasticsearch/quickstart/quickstart.md

 Please note that KubeDB operator has created two new Secrets for Elasticsearch object.

-1. `quick-elasticsearch-auth` for storing the passwords and [search-guard](https://github.com/floragunncom/search-guard) configuration.
+1. `quick-elasticsearch-auth` for storing the passwords and xpack configuration.
 2. `quick-elasticsearch-cert` for storing certificates used for SSL connection.

 #### Secret for authentication & configuration

-Auth secret is used to authenticate user for Elasticsearch database and configure Search Guard plugin.
+Auth secret is used to authenticate user for Elasticsearch database and configure xpack plugin.

 ```console
 $ kubectl get secret -n demo quick-elasticsearch-auth -o yaml